-- 6 \$50 reinstatement fees assessed on all outstanding accounts over \$200 - 10 Last day for partial refund for Winter term
+- 1 \$50 reinstatement fees assessed on all outstanding accounts over \$200 - 9 Last day for partial refund for Winter term registration may be cancelled and, if the student is permitted to re-register, a late fee will apply.

 Note: There will be no refund of fees in Journalism programmes after the first day of classes.
-See page 81, below.
+See Section I, "Class Changes, Refunds and Withdrawals," below.